dotnet/designs/accepted/2020/net5/net5.md

 Everything that is universal or portable to many platforms will target `net5`.
 This includes most libraries but also ASP.NET Core and EF.

-Platform-specific libraries would target platform-specific flavors, for example, WinForms and WPF controls would target `net5-win`.
+Platform-specific libraries would target platform-specific flavors.
+For example, WinForms and WPF controls would target `net5-win`.

 Cross-platform application models (Xamarin Forms, ASP.NET Core) and bridges